 This is what I command you: Love one another.

 Love is a command.
 Love is a decision.
 Love is the greatest virtue and will last into all of eternity.
-To participate in a truly spiritual, godly relationship requires love.
+Participating in a truly spiritual, godly relationship requires love.
 God has existed in a loving relationship within the Godhead from eternity and will exist in this relationship into eternity.
-It is the greatest command because it carries the greatest weight – forever.
+God is love and the Trinity perfectly exemplifies what it means to love.
+It is the greatest command because it carries the greatest weight – the weight of eternity.

 Help us to truly love one another, Holy Spirit, so that we can be obedient to Christ’s command.